Skip to main content

 • What types of properties do you specialize in?
 Find out if they have other Canadian clients in a situation like yours and how they manage these properties.

 • How large is the staff?
-Is this a large management company or an individual consultant who is providing these services?
+Is this a large management company or an individual consultant providing these services?
 If you own a property for your personal use, employing an individual who can check on the place, pick up the mail or be there to oversee repairs and maintenance may be all that you need.
 If you are renting the property, you may want a company that offers a full range of management and rental services.

-• What are your fees and what services do you offer?
+• What are your fees, and what services do you offer?
 When you’re quoted a fee, look deeper into the services that are provided.
-When the property is being managed remotely it may be worth paying more for the added peace of mind.
+When the property is being managed remotely, it may be worth paying more for the added peace of mind.

 • Who will take care of the property?
-Will the company provide a dedicated person or will they send anyone who is available to check on your property?
+Will the company provide a dedicated person, or will they send anyone who is available to check on your property?
 A dedicated individual may be preferable as the person will get to know you and your property, so you may receive a higher level of service.

 RBC Bank is RBC Bank (Georgia), National Association (“RBC Bank”), a wholly owned U.S. banking subsidiary of Royal Bank of Canada, and is a member of the U.S. Federal Deposit Insurance Corporation (“FDIC”).
 U.S. deposit accounts are insured by the FDIC up to the maximum amount permissible by law.
 U.S. banking products and services are offered and provided by RBC Bank.
 Canadian banking products and services are offered and provided by Royal Bank of Canada.
 U.S. deposit accounts are not insured by the Canada Deposit Insurance Corporation (“CDIC”).
 RBC Bank, Equal Housing Lender.equal housing lender